RCoby/deep-learning-challenge/README.md

 ## Results

-Compiling, Training, and Evaluating the Model

-- How many neurons, layers, and activation functions did you select for your neural network model, and why?

-### Optimisation

        Hidden layers - made of nodes layers process data to identify patterns for making pretictions.
                Nodes - unit within a neural network